 Instagram’s Related Hashtags tool is better at giving you contextually related hashtags, but it’s not available to you as you type your caption out.
 So using it breaks the flow of posting.

 That’s a problem we’ve tackled head on at Tailwind.
 We’re the only Instagram scheduling tool to have Hashtag Finder built into our workflow.
-Hashtag Finder looks at the hashtag you’ve typed and suggests contextually relevant hashtags.
+Hashtag Finder looks at the text in your caption and suggests contextually relevant hashtags.
 In the example below, you type in #mensstyle and Instagram Autocomplete recommends #mensstyles, but Hashtag Finder recommends #Dapper.
 You see the difference.

 The other problem we looked to solve was giving marketers a way to quickly choose between different hashtags.
 In Hashtag Finder recommendations are color coded as “niche”, “good”, “best” and “competitive” guiding you to choose the ones that will be most likely to deliver additional reach and engagement for your posts.

 Hashtag Finder is available on both the desktop and mobile version of Tailwind for Instagram.
 Using a scheduling tool offers the additional benefit of enabling you to plan your Instagram posts in advance, batch process them, load them up and forget about them until.
 Tailwind will then auto post them on your behalf when your audience are most likely to engage with them.